mathiasrw/monetary-reform/monetary-reform.md

 of the money supply thereby reducing the inflationary effect of expanding money supply, a contraction in the financial sector can free

-[30] _Richard A. Werner (2012).
-Towards a New Research Programme on_
-'Banking and the Economy' -Implications of the Quantity Theory of Credit for the Prevention and Resolution of Banking and Debt Crises, International Review of Financial Analysis, 25, 94-105

 up and direct a large portion of the money supply towards the real economy causing inflation.
 The money may also cause a sudden rise in